 - You’ll be freer on the internet, as you can change your location to be able to access different websites and online services that would otherwise be blocked, like Netflix, BBC iPlayer, and even Facebook.

+You may also want to consider using a data deletion tool like DeleteMe to remove your information from the web.
 To learn more about VPNs and how you can get the best out of them, you can read our expert’s piece simple explanation of VPNs here.